USCIS Policy Manual

 Today, USCIS conducts an investigation and examination of all applicants for naturalization to determine their eligibility for naturalization, including the applicant’s lawful admission for permanent residence, ability to establish good moral character, attachment to the Constitution, residence and physical presence in the United States, and the English and civics requirements for naturalization.

 USCIS conducts an investigation of the applicant upon his or her filing for naturalization.
 The investigation consists of certain criminal background and security checks.
 See INA 335.
 See 8 CFR 335.1.
-See forthcoming Volume 1, General Policies and Procedures for specific guidance on fingerprint requirements and waivers and other security check.
 The background and security checks include collecting fingerprints and requesting a “name check” from the Federal Bureau of Investigations (FBI).
 In addition, USCIS conducts other inter-agency criminal background and security checks on all applicants for naturalization.
 The background and security checks apply to most applicants and must be conducted and completed before the applicant is scheduled for his or her naturalization interview.
 See 8 CFR 335.2(b).

 1. Fingerprint Requirement

 USCIS must collect fingerprint records as part of the background check process on most applicants for naturalization.
 See 8 CFR 103.2(b)(9), 8 CFR 335.1, and 8 CFR 335.2.
 See Part I, Military Members and their Families, Chapter 6, Required Background Checks [12 USCIS-PM I.6], for guidance on the background and security check procedures for members or veterans of the U.S. armed forces.
 Applicants 75 years of age and older are generally not required to submit fingerprints.
 USCIS notifies applicants in writing to appear for fingerprinting after submitting the naturalization application.
 Fingerprints are valid for 15 months from the date of processing by the FBI.
 An applicant abandons his or her naturalization application if the applicant fails to appear for the fingerprinting appointment without good cause and without notifying USCIS.
 See 8 CFR 103.2(b)(13)(ii).
 See Chapter 4, Results of the Naturalization Examination [12 USCIS-PM B.4].

 Once an Application Support Center (ASC) collects an applicant’s biometrics, USCIS submits the records to the FBI for a full criminal background check.
 See 8 CFR 335.2(b).
 The response from the FBI that a full criminal background check has been completed includes confirmation that: